The weather in Kenya in January

 The benefit of visiting Kenya in January lies in the prime wildlife viewing opportunities offered by the dry weather conditions.
 The month often experiences clear skies and warm temperatures, creating optimal conditions for game drives and wildlife photography.
 Additionally, January is an excellent time to witness the Great Migration in the Maasai Mara, as vast herds of wildebeests and zebras gather on the plains.

 However, the downside of visiting in January is the high cost associated with accommodation and tours, as well as the potential for crowded tourist attractions.
-You’ll want to be prepared for elevated prices and may need to book accommodations and activities well in advance to secure their preferred options.
+You’ll want to be prepared for elevated prices and may need to book accommodations and activities well in advance to secure your preferred options.

 For those seeking a more budget-friendly and less crowded experience, consider visiting during the shoulder seasons like September or May, which offer similar weather conditions with fewer tourists.